JM-Lab/cli-genie/README.md

 4. Used OpenAI API's Server-Sent Events (SSE) for response handling.
    * CLI Genie can receive updates as they happen, allowing for a more interactive and responsive experience.

+5. General Question-Answering with GPT
+   * Users can ask general questions to CLI Genie using CLI commands 'cgg' (same as 'cg -g') just like ChatGPT.

 ## Installation